-The type of licensing required for a cannabis business depends on the state (and sometimes county) and type of business conducted.
+The type of licensing required for a cannabis business depends on the state (and sometimes county) as well as the type of business conducted.
 The nuances make it essential to have a marijuana attorney on your side.
 For example, a business that cultivates cannabis may require different licensing and permits than a business operating a dispensary.
-However, in some states such as Florida the entire process is vertically integrated, meaning the same business cultivates, dispenses, and delivers cannabis, with a single license.
+However, in some states, such as Florida, the entire process is vertically integrated, meaning the same business cultivates, dispenses, and delivers cannabis, with a single license.
 We can help you to interpret and apply the laws as well as write an application for your business to apply to the state to cultivate, process, or dispense marijuana.

-In every state that cannabis is legal there has been an eruption of lawsuits on the issue, primarily filed by businesses seeking marijuana business licenses.
+In every state where cannabis is legal, there has been an eruption of lawsuits on the issue, primarily filed by businesses seeking marijuana business licenses.
 As the licenses are granted are limited, and considered very valuable, the license grant process is competitive.
 If you want to secure a license it is critical to have a cannabis attorney on your team from the onset.
-Generally, businesses that are denied licenses have an opportunity to challenge agency action, and ultimately receive a license through the administrative law processes.
-If you are interested in entering the cannabis industry and need help applying for the proper licenses or if you have been denied a license contact us as we can help you challenge the denial through the administrative court process.
+Generally, businesses that are denied licenses have an opportunity to challenge state and local agency decisions and possibly receive a license through the administrative litigation process.
+If you are interested in entering the cannabis industry and need help applying for the proper licenses or if you have been denied a license, our firm can help you challenge agency action through the administrative court process.

 Cannabis Federal Tax Compliance/Audits

-As a result, the tax compliance burden is overwhelming to say the least, as one mistake can result in serious consequences.
-Our lawyers have extensive experience in tax law and the emerging marijuana industry and we can help you understand and defend your tax position, form entities, and obtain licenses to cultivate and sell cannabis.
-If you are in the cannabis industry and would like more information on the tax implications of cannabis or are facing a state or IRS audit, we are here to help.
+As stated, the tax compliance burden can be overwhelming, as even one mistake can result in serious consequences.
+Our lawyers have extensive experience in tax law and the emerging marijuana industry and we can help you formulate, understand and, if needed, defend your tax position.
+If you are in the cannabis industry and would like more information on the tax implications of operating a cannabis business or are facing a state tax or IRS audit, we are here to help.
 Working with one of our cannabis tax attorneys will allow you to protect yourself, as well as ensure that you receive the proper tax treatment.

 Cannabis State and Local Tax Compliance/Audits

-In addition to IRS audits, state cannabis audits are also complex.
-These audits generally include all taxes related to and unrelated to the cannabis business.
+In addition to IRS audits, state cannabis audits are also complex, and common.
 Further, because many cannabis businesses have several entities intertwined, the state often audits all related entities.
-More over, as the licenses are granted by the state, the license that enable the business to operate is potentially at risk.
+Moreover, as the state licenses are granted, the license that enables the business to operate is potentially at risk.
 State audits focus on records regarding sales and use tax, excise taxes, privilege taxes and property taxes.
 Further, there are often multiple layers of taxes that apply at the state level, including cannabis taxes passed on from the cultivator to the wholesaler to the end user as well as county taxes.
 Not all states take a multi-tiered approach to taxing the cultivation and sale of cannabis, but it is becoming more common.
-Our cannabis attorneys will work with you to ensure that the audit is fairly conducted and a fair result is achieved.
+Our cannabis attorneys will work with you to ensure that the audit is fairly conducted.

-State and local governments are grappling with how to audit this new industry, oftentimes creating a trial and error process on the states part.
+State and local governments are grappling with how to audit this new industry, oftentimes applying a trial and error process.
 Further, as this is a new industry, the laws are volatile and change frequently.
-As a result, staying in compliance with state laws without overpaying takes proper planning as well competent representation in the event of an audit.
+As a result, staying in compliance with state laws without overpaying takes proper planning as well as competent representation in the event of an audit.
 There are plenty of details that can go overlooked unless you have the right people looking out for you.
-You can feel powerless when you’re subject to ambiguous or vague tax laws.
+You can feel powerless when you are subject to ambiguous or vague tax laws.
 Our team of marijuana lawyers coupled with our experience in the administrative law and tax fields make us the perfect fit not only do a detailed review of your records, but also to argue aggressively on your behalf.